scylladb/scylladb/docs/upgrade/_common/upgrade-guide-from-5.0-to-2022.1-ubuntu-and-debian.rst

 Validate
 --------
-Check upgrade instruction above for validation.
+Check the upgrade instruction above for validation.
 Once you are sure the node rollback is successful, move to the next node in the cluster.